Singh-Abhi-47/Data-Cleaning-in-SQL/README.md

 3. Copy and execute the SQL queries sequentially.

 ---
-The dataset named: "Nashville Housing Data for Data Cleaning.xlsx" was used for this project.
+-> The dataset named: "Nashville Housing Data for Data Cleaning.xlsx" was used for this project.
+-> The dataset named: "Housing Data Clean.xlsx" is the cleaned output of the previous data.